burketyler/bigsby/README.md

 <img src="https://img.shields.io/badge/license-MIT-blue.svg">
 <img src="https://img.shields.io/badge/PRs-welcome-brightgreen.svg"/>

-Bigsby is the cutest NodeJS Lambda library on the block.
+Bigsby is the newest NodeJS Lambda library on the block.
 Written in Typescript, heavily leveraging decorators and classes, it might not be everyone's cup of 🫖, but its purpose is to 🧙‍🪄 away the heavy lifting and let you focus on the important stuff.